 Select ODL doorglass products meet regional ENERGY STAR® thermal performance standards as defined by the U.S. Department of Energy (DOE) and Natural Resources-Canada (NR-Can).
 Find out more about energy efficiency specifications in your area.
 Local and state codes are developed using ENERGY STAR® guidelines but may be more or less stringent.

 Thermal performance of door glass is measured by two properties: resistance to heat flow and resistance to sunlight warmth.

 Energy efficiency ratings for ODL doorglass products vary by door construction, size of doorglass, and the materials of the doorglass assembly.

-The ratings of participating entry door manufacturers can be found in the NFRC on-line directory.
+The ratings of participating entry door manufacturers can be found in the Thermal Performance Database.
 Contact ODL for more information about which entry door and doorglass combinations meet ENERGY STAR® requirements.